Body Image and Therapy

 The body image overview will incorporate psychoeducation concerning the intersectionality of body-related factors like age and developmental knowledge (Kurther, 2024; Pesu, Viljaranta, & Aunola, 2016), gender awareness (von Soest, Wichstrøm, & Kvalem, 2016), and cultural humility, aiming to deepen understanding of the mental health implications of body image issues (Gillen & Markey, 2015).
 This will include tools for distinguishing body image issues from eating disorders and implementing strategies for integrative care to connect clients with appropriate services (Cornelissen & Tovée, 2021).
 Clinicians will receive training in supporting clients with body image concerns through diverse treatment modalities, including evidence-based practices, cognitive behavioral therapy (Lewis-Smith, Diedrichs, & Halliwell, 2019), mindfulness (Khoshkerdar & Raeisi, 2020; Atkinson & Wade, 2019), family systems theory, collaborative care, and therapeutic art techniques.

-This program, when attended in its entirety, offers 1.5 CEs for Psychologists, 1.5 IL CEUS for Counselors and Social Workers, or 1.5 BBS California CEUs for LPCCs, LPSW, and LMFTs.
+This program, when attended in its entirety, offers 1.5 CEs for Psychologists, 1.5 IL CEUS for Counselors and Social Workers, 1.5 BBS California CEUs for LPCCs, LPSW, and LMFTs, 1.5 ISBE CPDUs for Illinois Educators, or 1.5 NASP CPDs for School Psychologists.

 Click here to view full course information.